lape/ciao/README.md

 - You can enable HTTP Basic auth for ciao by defining `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` eg. `BASIC_AUTH_USERNAME="ciao-admin"` and `BASIC_AUTH_PASSWORD="sensitive_password"` (since version 1.3.0)
 - You can enable a Prometheus Metrics endpoint served under `/metrics` by setting `PROMETHEUS_ENABLED=true` - furthermore you can enable HTTP Basic auth for this endpoint by defining `PROMETHEUS_BASIC_AUTH_USERNAME="ciao-metrics"` and `PROMETHEUS_BASIC_AUTH_PASSWORD="sensitive_password"` (since version 1.5.0)
 - Log level is configurable via `CIAO_LOG_LEVEL` variable (default: `WARN`) - levels: DEBUG, INFO, WARN, ERROR, FATAL (since version 1.7.0)
+- TLS expire warn threshold is configurable via `TLS_EXPIRES_IN_DAYS_WARN_THRESHOLD` variable (default: `30`) - you will get a notification if the certificate expires in less than this amount of days

 ## Install